carlosm2/posts-jekyll/2021-12-22-snowflake-proxy_EN.md

  $ git clone https://git.torproject.org/pluggable-transports/snowflake.git

- # levantar el snowflake proxy
+ # build the software

  $ cd snowflake/proxy
  $ go build

- # ejecutar el proxy
+ # execute the proxy

  $ cd snowflake/proxy
  $ nohup ./proxy & {% endhighlight %}

- y listo, despues puedes revisar ese archivo *nohup.out* para ver que esta sucediendo con el proxy.
+and that's it, then you can check that *nohup.out* file to see what is happening with the proxy.

 ❄